marshmallow-code/flask-smorest/docs/openapi.rst

 Both ReDoc_ and `Swagger UI`_ interfaces are available to present the API.

 Their configuration logics are similar.
-If a path is set, then `flask-smorest` creates a route in the application to serve the interface page, using the JS script from a user defined URL, if any, or from a CDN URL built with the version number.
+If an application path and a script URL are set, then `flask-smorest` adds a route at that path to serve the interface page using the JS script from the script URL.

 .. describe:: OPENAPI_REDOC_PATH